How do I form a corporation in Missouri?

 A corporation is different from a limited liability company (LLC) because it is legally required to issue stocks.
 That’s why you have to provide details regarding authorized shares when you file the Articles of Incorporation.

 Once stocks are issued, they may be bought and sold.
-Public shares are available to the general public, while private shares are usually reserved for people close to the corporation, such as employees who were present when the business was founded.
+Public shares are available to the general public, while private shares are usually reserved for people close to the corporation, such as the corporation’s founders and employees.

 Your corporation is required to keep track of all stocks.
 Missouri securities law is not applicable to securities of a professional corporation.
-However, as a stock-issuing company, you still need to submit quarterly reports to the U.S. Securities and Exchange Commission (SEC).
+However, public corporations need to submit quarterly reports to the U.S. Securities and Exchange Commission (SEC).

 Step 8: Apply for necessary business permits or licenses

 You may need certain business licenses to operate your business legally.
 Licensing requirements vary depending on location.
 You need to do your research at the local, state, and federal levels to see what types of permits you need.
-Additionally, certain professional licenses may be required depending on the type of product or service you offer.
+Additionally, certain professional licenses may be required depending on the type of product or service you offer; this step is especially important for professional corporations, which need to have licenses for their shareholders, directors, most of the officers, and all of the employees that offer the company’s service.
 Missouri’s online licensing database can help you start your research.

 Step 9: File for an EIN and review tax requirements